pjking1/ml-models/README.md

 * ML Regression: Predicting the price of bulldozers based on given features (time series data).

 Main tools used: pandas, matplotlib, numpy, scikit-learn

+\* Errors in projects may be left for self learning purposes.